ibm-cloud-docs/openwhisk/actions_go.md

 In this example, the main function is `-compile main`.
 To use a different function as main, change the value for `-compile`.
 The main function is selected at compilation time.
 When you pre-compile, `ibmcloud fn action [update | create]` ignores the `--main`.

-The container gets the contents of the source zip in `stdin`, compiles the content, and creates a new zip archive with the executabled `exec` in the root.
-The zip archive content streams out to `stdout` which gets redirected to the `hello-bin.zip` archive to be deployed as the Go Action.
+The container gets the contents of the source .zip in `stdin`, compiles the content, and creates a new .zip archive with the executable `exec` in the root.
+The .zip archive content streams out to `stdout` which gets redirected to the `hello-bin.zip` archive to be deployed as the Go Action.

-Now, you can update your action for production by using the CLI and new zip archive `hello-bin.zip`.
+Now, you can update your action for production by using the CLI and new .zip archive `hello-bin.zip`.

 ```bash
 ibmcloud fn action update helloGo hello-bin.zip --kind go:1.11